 So you want a video to promote your brand?
 Cool.
-It should highlight all the technical details and how well the brand works?
+It should highlight all the technical details and how well the product or service works, right?
 You’d think so, but maybe not.

 Humor me for a second.

 You walk into the pet store.
 The plan… to go home with a new friend, but you’re not sure what.
 Rationally, a cat would be a good choice; they’re clean, independent and easy to care for.
 You walk towards the feline section when suddenly, a poster catches your eye.
 The caption reads, “The Perfect Pet!.”
 You’re intrigued, not because the tiny animal is cute (even though it is… extremely) but because the man in the poster is surrounded by adoring friends, all excited about the new pet.
 Suddenly, you’re daydreaming.
 Beautiful women kiss little Billy (you named him Billy), then they kiss you.
 You’re best mates give you high fives and pats on the back as the scratch adoringly under Billy’s chin.
 In your mind, he’s already yours.
 And with that, you skip merrily out the pet store with… A teacup pig.